ugomeguerditchian/GoBoom/README.md

   -h  --help        Print help information
   -d  --domain      Domain to boom
-  -t  --threads     Number of threads.
-Default: max
-  -p  --proxy-file  Proxy file(s), separate with a ',' each files.
+  -t  --threads     Number of core to use.
+Default: max -p  --proxy-file  Proxy file(s), separate with a ',' each files.
 Format of
                     file(s) must be ip:port.
 Default: []
   -x  --proxy-mult  You can multiply the working proxys detected with this